PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 * In the function make sure the return boolean value is checked.
 * ![PlayFab GSDK Health Check function](Documentation/BlueprintGSDKHealthCheckFunction.png)
 * Don't forget to connect all the nodes to the Event Init node.
-* In the end add the "Ready for Players" to be able to react to the ready signal of PlayFab.
+* In the end add the "ReadyforPlayers" to be able to react to the ready signal of PlayFab.
+* Also, dont forget to add the "SetDefaultServerHostPort" node to connect to the port that GSDK expects.
+* In general, if you are creating the Blueprint off the base GameInstance class of your game that you created above, or that your game already has, then all these functions will be displayed once you start typing them in every node, under PlayFab/GSDK.
 * ![PlayFab GSDK Full Graph](Documentation/BlueprintFullGraph.png)

 ## Set the Game Instance class